kuma35/thinking-forth-jp/sphinx/chapter3.rst

 itself.
 In our example, only the *name* of the routine ?HOLDOVER need be created early; its definition can be given later.

-treats the subject of vectoring in Forth.
+Chapter Seven treats the subject of vectoring in Forth.

 The Limits of Level Thinking
 ============================